-Postmates ran an 18-month-long A/B test involving Stripe and a leading payments processor.
+Postmates ran an 18-month-long A/B test involving Stripe, which it runs on AWS, and a leading payments processor.
 The focus was on authorization rates across credit card networks like Visa, Mastercard, and American Express.
 During the testing period, Postmates examined the success across both platforms.

 Philips said, “If one customer was processed on Stripe and later processed on ‘processor B’, Postmates could compare the authorization rates for the same card fingerprint head-to-head to clearly see the payments platform with better rates.
 Stripe’s authorization success rate was one full percentage point higher than the competition.”

 In the 12 months since the A/B test, Postmates has seen an additional 2.16% uplift in authorization rates with Stripe, generating additional revenue exceeding $70 million.
 Here is a breakdown of Postmates’ 2.16% uplift with Stripe:

 +0.33% uplift from Adaptive Acceptance leading to $11 million in revenue